-Any student who misses more than 4 class sessions (2 weeks) could be dropped with a grade of "X." If the student is failing, due to poor work or missing assignments, the student could be assigned a grade of "F." An absence is defined as failing to attend class, missing 15 or more minutes of class, or leaving class without the instructor's approval.
+Any student who misses more than 4 class sessions (2 weeks) could be dropped with a grade of "X" if the student has a passing average at that time.
+If the student is failing, due to poor work or missing assignments, the student will be assigned a grade of "F." An absence is defined as failing to attend class, missing 15 or more minutes of class, or leaving class without the instructor's approval.
 Whenever possible, students should let the instructor know about expected absences as soon as possible (before the class meeting if at all possible).

 Additionally, a student accrues an absence each time he or she accumulates a total of three tardies.
-A tardy is defined as being more than 10 minutes late OR leaving class for any reason during the designated class time.
+A tardy is defined as...

+- being more than 1 minute late, - having your phone out or on your desk (even if you are not looking at it), - and leaving class for any reason during the designated class time.
 PLEASE take care of any personal business between classes.
 It is considered impolite to leave a class while it is in session (even when doing group or individual work).

 Because this is a student-oriented class, regular attendance is crucial to understanding.
 With each absence, your participation grade will be impacted.
 If you are not prepared for workshop assignments, you may be asked to leave class and will be given an absence.
 If you must be absent, be sure to check Blackboard and check with another class member for any changes in the syllabus so that you can be prepared for the next class meeting.
-You will still be responsible for the material you have missed and for the upcoming material for the next class.
-"I was absent, so I didn't know that was due," is not an acceptable excuse.
+You will still be responsible for the material you have missed and for the upcoming material for the next class. \\\\\"I was absent, so I didn't know that was due," is not an acceptable excuse.